 There are a wide variety of keyboard stands available on the market and they do vary in price.
 They also vary in stability and strength.
 While your keyboard may not be very heavy, if you tend to "pound" those keys, the keyboard may bounce around a bit on the more inexpensive stands.
 Actually, the sturdier the better.
-The Yamaha stand shown above is certainly very sturdy, but it does not fold up nor is it adjustable.
+The Yamaha stand shown on the Tyros model above is certainly very sturdy, but it does not fold up nor is it adjustable.
 If you want to transport your set up, you may want a stand that you can fold and easily take along with you.
 You may also want a stand that you can adjust the height to a level that you are comfortable with.
 You do not even really "need" a keyboard stand -- you could put your keyboard on a desk or table.
 This would give you a very firm foundation, but it would limit where you could move your keyboard.
 If you have more than one keyboard, you could purchase stands that are built to hold more than one keyboard.
 Generally, you will find these keyboard stands in music stores or on the internet.
-Some examples are shown in the left sidebar on this page.

 While some players prefer to stand at their keyboard while they play, most owners sit down.
 Therefore, you will also need a bench or a chair.
 A standard chair may be too low.
 If you have a piano bench, that would be excellent.
-You could purchase a "portable" piano bench with an adjustable height so you can set the bench position where you feel most comfortable.
-I have a couple of these benches and they have worked quite well.
+You could purchase a "portable" piano bench like the one shown here with an adjustable height so you can set the bench position where you feel most comfortable.
+I have a couple of these benches and they work quite well.

 One other accessory you may want to consider is a foot pedal.
-There are two standard Yamaha foot pedals, FC-4 and FC-5, either one of which will do the trick.
+There are two standard Yamaha foot pedals, FC-4 (shown on the left) and FC-5 (shown on the right), either one of which will do the trick.
 These two are foot switches -- stepping on them activates a function; stepping on them again deactivates the function.
 For example, you could use a foot switch to start and then stop play or turn sustain on, then off.
 Yamaha also has a foot controller, the FC-7, that allows you to control the volume of your instrument.
 Most of these keyboards allow for at least two foot pedals; the Tyros models allow three.
 Using controls on your keyboard, you can assign specific fundtions to each foot pedal.
 But these are optional, you don't need a foot pedal to start playing your keyboard.

-If you happen to have the PSR-3000 or a later model (Tyros2/3/4/5 or PSR-S900/S910/S950), one other accessory that you will certainly want is a USB flash drive.
+Unless your keyboard is newer than the PSR-3000 or the Tyros, another accessory you will certainly want is a USB flash drive.
 In the next lesson, we'll discuss these wonderful devices for storing your files.
 If you have a PSR-2000, or PSR-2100, feel free to jump ahead to Keyboard Panels.